 So, what’s the bottom line?

 The benefits to individuals of being more active in work and getting out of their chair regularly are clear.
 Moving more reduces your risk of numerous risk factors associated with sedentary behavior.
 However, what’s in it for employers and organizations?
 A less sedentary office is beneficial for several reasons; considering the potential increase in productivity both for individuals and for the businesses.
 This may be achieved through economic savings by improving employee productivity, increasing profitability, reducing sickness and absenteeism and the cost associated with this though sick pay and arranging cover.
 Statistics from the UK’s Office for National Statistics in 2014 show that 131 million working days were lost due to sickness absence.
 The highest number of days (around 31 million) lost was due to back, neck and muscle pain with the second highest occupation being desk-based workers.
 There is clearly a large economic need to make inroads to reduce these figures and it is possible that employing different strategies to reduce sedentary behavior in our work places could play a huge role in this.

 So, how much should we be moving in the office?

 This article is the lead from the latest issue of Cardinus Connect.
-Featuring articles on ergonomics, health and safety, fleet risk, property risk and more, it’s a treasure trove of industry-leading thought for the risk manager.
+Featuring articles on employee wellbeing, using ergonomics as a business tool, employee vision care and much more.
 Download your free copy here.